zoalst/Speak3D/readme.md

 ## To Do

   - a lot
-  - create many geometry bug when give no params
-  - default params bug when given size 10 and 50
-  - ability to set default parameters for specific geometries
+  - more controls to navigate in 3D space
-  - export function so users can save the world they create
+  - export function so users can save whatever they create
   - cli alternative to send commands
   - ability to manipulate & remove existing geometries
-  - fix negative number bug(annyang gives a space, ex: y - 100)
   - ctrl+z is buggy
   - use updated version of three.js
   - textures